Optimal resource cost for error mitigation: Conclusions

-Since this work is on exploring good quasiprobability decompositions, our consideration can be combined with other frameworks such as learning algorithms for unknown error models~\cite{Czarnik2020clifford, Strikis2020learning,Zlokapa2020deep} as well as analog error mitigation~\cite{Sun2020continuous}.
-The generality endowed with the resource-theoretic approach also gives us freedom to consider various sets of implementable operations, allowing one to tailor the analysis in this work to given physical devices.
-Besides the practical applications, our results provide insights into the resource theory of quantum channels by giving an operational meaning to standard robustness measure in terms of noisy quantum computation and further support the potential of resource theories as useful theoretical tools.
-Finally, we expect that our results can be extended to a broad class of problems for which the quasiprobability sampling may be used, including measurement of observables in variational algorithms and classical simulation of noisy quantum circuits.
+Our consideration can be combined with other frameworks such as learning algorithms for unknown error models~\cite{Czarnik2020clifford, Strikis2020learning,Zlokapa2020deep} and analog error mitigation~\cite{Sun2020continuous}, and may be extended to a broad class of problems for which the quasiprobability sampling is used, including the measurement of observables in variational algorithms and classical simulation of noisy quantum circuits.
+The generality of our approach also gives us the freedom to consider various sets of implementable operations, allowing one to tailor the analysis in this work to given physical devices.
+Another important future work is to extend our results toward a unified information-theoretic account of error mitigation and error correction, which will further clarify the true capability of noisy quantum devices.

-\textit{Acknowledgments.} --- The author is grateful to Tennin Yan, Nobuyuki Yoshioka, Xiao Yuan for fruitful discussions, and in particular Suguru Endo, Kosuke Mitarai, and Yuya O. Nakagawa for valuable discussions and useful comments on the manuscript.
-R.T. acknowledges the support of NSF, ARO, IARPA, AFORSR and the Takenaka Scholarship Foundation.
-This work was supported by Cross-ministerial Strategic Innovation Promotion Program (SIP), “Photonics and Quantum Technology for Society5.0”.